NUCS-349-Fall21/NUCS-349-Fall21.github.io/index.md

 ### Lectures Slides

-The lecture slides will be made available on the course calendar, as the course progresses.
+The lecture slides will be made available on the course calendar above, as the course progresses.

 ### Lecture Videos
-Videos of the Tuesday/Thursday lectures will be made available on Canvas on the same day they are recorded.
+Videos of the Tuesday/Thursday lectures will be made available on Canvas (via Panopto) on the same day they are recorded.

 ### Additional Links